marebits/smc-dcoa/README.md

 <li>ERC-721 standard events
 <dl>
 <dt><code>Approval(address indexed owner, address indexed approved, uint256 indexed tokenId)</code></dt>
-<dd>Emitted when an approved address for a DCoA is changed or reaffirmed.
+<dd>Emitted when an approved address for a certificate is changed or reaffirmed.
 The zero address indicates there is no approved address.
-When a <code>Transfer</code> event is emitted, it also indicates that the approved address for that DCoA has reset to the zero address.</dd>
+When a <code>Transfer</code> event is emitted, it also indicates that the approved address for that certificate has reset to the zero address.</dd>

 <dt><code>ApprovalForAll(address indexed owner, address indexed operator, bool approved)</code></dt>
 <dd>Emitted when an operator is enabled or disabled for an owner.</dd>

 <dt><code>Transfer(address indexed from, address indexed to, uint256 indexed tokenId)</code></dt>
-<dd>Emitted whenever the ownership of a DCoA changes by any mechanism, including creation and destruction.</dd>
+<dd>Emitted whenever the ownership of a certificate changes by any mechanism, including creation and destruction.</dd>
 </dl>
 </li>
 <li>ERC-173 standard events